Video Unsupervised Domain Adaptation with Deep Learning: A Comprehensive Survey: Discussion: Recent Progress and Future Directions

 \subsection{Challenges of Current VUDA Research and its Future Directions}

 Despite the notable progress made in VUDA research, there are still various challenges hampering the effectiveness of existing VUDA research.
-The challenges could generally be categorized into three categories: b) challenges in the multi-modal information leveraged; a) challenges in explored VUDA scenarios; and c) challenges in more effective VUDA methods with self-supervision.
+The challenges could generally be categorized into three categories: a) challenges in explored VUDA scenarios; b) challenges in the multi-modal information leveraged; and c) challenges in more effective VUDA methods with self-supervision.
 Dealing with these challenges would greatly benefit future VUDA methods and are considered as potential future directions for VUDA research.